 Released every week, Nic and Captain cover everything from headline crimes to local real-life stories.
-At the True Crime Garage, they are serving up craft beers from all over the world while discussing the crimes of the likes of Ted Bundy, BTK, and Dahmer.
+At the True Crime Garage, they serve craft beers from around the world while discussing the crimes of the likes of Ted Bundy, BTK, and Dahmer.

 Their caseload isn’t all about the infamous, though.
 They also cover lesser-known cases from disappearances, missing persons, and unsolved mysteries.
 Join in on the discussion with their listener participation!